-- 1. The Board finds from the argument presented by both parties that the Complainant provided no market or related evidence whatsoever to convince the Board that the vacancy rate should be reduced from the assessed 5.5% to 5%.
-The Complainant advanced argument during the hearing that suggests quite clearly to the Board and Respondent that he has effectively abandoned this issue altogether. - 2.
-The Board finds that the Respondent's evidence/argument supports the 5.5% assessed vacancy value and the Board will make no change to that rate.
+- 1. The Board is convinced from the argument presented by both parties that the Complainant has provided no market or related evidence whatsoever to convince the Board that the vacancy rate should be reduced from the assessed 5.5% to 5%.
+The Complainant advanced argument during the hearing that suggests quite clearly to the Board and Respondent that he has abandoned this issue altogether. - 2.
+The Board finds that the Respondent's evidence/argument supports the 5.5% assessed vacancy value and therefore the Board will not make any change to that rate.